onqtam/headjack/src/possibilities.md

 <!-- view all actions by an account on any platform -->

+> "Data is the center of the universe; applications are ephemeral." - [The Data-Centric Manifesto](http://datacentricmanifesto.org/)

 > "When identities become portable, backends become liquid" - [@balajis](https://twitter.com/coconidodev/status/1504850437727571974)

 # Event streams